yogeshagr/golang/gopl/gopl.md

 expressed as an interface type.
-Unlike class-based languages, in which the set of interfaces satisfy by a class is explicit, in Go we can define new abstractions or groupings of interest when we need them, without modifying the declaration if the concrete type.
+Unlike class-based languages, in which the set of interfaces satisfy by a class is explicit, in Go we can define new abstractions or groupings of interest when we need them, without modifying the declaration of the concrete type.
 This is particularly useful when the concrete type comes from a package written by a different author.
 Of course, there do need to be underlying commonalities in the concrete types.